-TO ADJUST THE REAR SIGHT:
+To Adjust the Sights TO Adjust the REAR SIGHT:

 For elevation (up and down adjustments) and windage (left and right adjustments), move the rear sight in the same direction as you need to move the bullet on the target.
+See Picture 12.

-NOTE: For more on ballistics and trajectory, see the REMINGTON® catalog.
+NOTE: For more information on ballistics and trajectory, see the REMINGTON® catalog.